 Lewis & Clark prepares middle and high school mathematics teachers to succeed in the 21st century and to be leaders and innovators in a field that must perpetually balance tradition with reform.
-The Middle-Level/High School program prepares new teachers to think analytically about their subject matter, their practice of the teaching craft, and their role in the ethical and organizational dilemmas of schooling to serve all students well.
+The Secondary program prepares new teachers to think analytically about their subject matter, their practice of the teaching craft, and their role in the ethical and organizational dilemmas of schooling to serve all students well.

 Jobs Update, Class of '14

 We prepare mathematics teachers to:

 - Coursework focusing on mathematics content, middle and high school teaching, and curriculum integration

 - An emphasis on the social and cultural contexts of schooling and adolescent development

 - A school-year-long internship in a middle or high school in the Portland Metropolitan area working with a dedicated veteran mathematics mentor teacher.

 - A “swap” practicum in the other grade level band (middle or high school) to complement the internship